better-internet/radworks-docs/docs/using-radicle/creating-projects.md

 ## Publishing an existing project

-If you have a repository that you'd like to publish to the Radicle network, choose the `Create from an existing repository` in the **Start a new project** modal.
+If you have a repository that you'd like to publish to the network, choose the `Create from an existing repository` in the **Start a new project** modal.
 This will allow you to choose the repository and its configured default branch.
 All branches present when you add the repository will be published.